 Collabio works offline, so there’s no chance you lose some important changes in case your network goes down.
 Apart from that, it has a superb file organization system — you can put files into folders and sort them by project.
 There are also all kinds of formatting tools, from fonts to inserting tables and pictures.
 Also, check our article about is notepad++ available for mac.

 Recovering Word documents on Mac is not difficult, but it’s also tricky.
 Digging through Terminal, hidden folders, and the trash are just not fun.
 And not always effective.
 Disk Drill is a great app, and in our experience far better at finding lost files than any other method.
 It’s also a lot simpler to use!

-We suggest creating backups often; this practice helps you recover files easily, and helps avoid the assumption Word or your Mac have the file somewhere you don’t know about.
+We suggest creating backups often; this helps you recover files easily and avoid the assumption Word or your Mac have the file somewhere you don’t know about.
 Why leave it to chance?
-Get Backup Pro helps you backup what you want, when you want, without worry.
+Get Backup Pro helps you back up what you want, when you want, without worry.

 If you want your team to collaborate with you on docs (sharing is caring, remember?), get Collabio Spaces as a Word alternative.
 It can do all the same things plus it’s offline, private, and does not store your files in the cloud.

-All of these apps and nearly 200 more are available for free during a seven day trial of Setapp, the world’s largest and best suite of productivity apps for the Mac.
-It’s an incredible deal, so why wait any longer?
-Get your free trial of Setapp now!
+All of these apps and nearly 200 more are available for free during a seven day trial of Setapp, the world’s largest and best suite of productivity apps for Mac and iPhone.

 Now when you know how to get unsaved Word document on Mac, here are the answers to the top three questions we hear most often about Word on Mac.